lynlyna04/AGENCE-IMMOBILIERE-OOP/README.md

-**Real Estate Management Application**

-*Introduction*
+**main code is found in src>> pack**
+**gui code is found in src>>app**

+# AGENCE IMMOBILIERE

 The Real Estate Management Application is a Java-based application designed to simplify and streamline the operations of real estate agencies.
 It provides a centralized platform for managing clients, agents, properties, appointments, and transactions efficiently.

-**Features**
+## Features
--Client Management: Add, modify, delete, and display client information.
+Client Management: Add, modify, delete, and display client information.

--Agent Management: Add, modify, delete, and display agent information.
+Agent Management: Add, modify, delete, and display agent information.

--Property Management: Add, modify, delete, and display property details.
+Property Management: Add, modify, delete, and display property details.

--Appointment Management: Schedule, modify, delete, and display appointments.
+Appointment Management: Schedule, modify, delete, and display appointments.

--Transaction Management: Record, modify, delete, and display transaction details.
+Transaction Management: Record, modify, delete, and display transaction details.

--main code is found in src>> pack
--gui code is found in src>>app